xuyinuox-ui/YuE2-Studio/README.md

 /Applications
 ```

-and launch the application.
+and launch it.

 On first launch, YuE2 Studio checks the local runtime and determines which components still need to be installed.

-### 2. Install the runtime and models
+## 2. Install the runtime and models

 Click **Install** when prompted.

-YuE2 Studio will prepare an independent local runtime and download the required dependencies and model files.
+YuE2 Studio prepares an independent local runtime and downloads the required dependencies and models.

 Keep the Mac connected to power and maintain a stable network connection during the first installation.